iisojunn/advent-of-code-2020/README.md

 # Advent-of-code-2020

-My problems and solutions for advent of code 2020.
+My solutions for Advent of Code 2020.